 CHARD Swiss Cultural Heritage Inventory Project (SCHIP)

-The Swiss Cultural Heritage Inventory Project is CHARD’s latest, underway throughout 2026.
-The project - supported by the Federal Office for Culture - will digitise and register thousands of at‑risk objects documented in Swiss‑held inventories from conflict and crisis zones - such as Sudan, Lebanon, Syria, Ukraine, Yemen, Iraq and Libya - so they can be continuously monitored on the international art market.
-By converting archival records from museums, archaeological missions and researchers into searchable due‑diligence entries, CHARD enables the identification of stolen or missing cultural property when it appears for sale, supporting law‑enforcement investigations and repatriation efforts.
-The project builds on Switzerland’s long-standing leadership in cultural‑heritage collaboration and uses CHARD’s proven partnership with the Art Loss Register to ensure perpetual monitoring.
-Designed for long-term impact, the project transforms existing Swiss documentation into a sustainable, globally relevant tool against illicit trafficking.
+The Swiss Cultural Heritage Inventory Project is CHARD’s latest project, underway throughout 2026.
+The project - supported by the Federal Office for Culture - will digitise and register thousands of objects currently at risk in conflict zones such as Sudan, Lebanon, Syria, Ukraine, Yemen, Iraq and Libya.
+The project particularly builds on the records of Swiss archaeologists, art historians and experts or in Swiss‑held inventories.
+These archival records from museums, archaeological missions and researchers will be converted into searchable database entries to enable the identification of stolen or missing cultural property when it appears for sale, supporting law enforcement investigations and recovery efforts.

 Get in touch to find out more about this active project.